SamuelJansen/Application/README.md

 Now, lets do something that's usualy a pain in the ass

-`After clicking on the exit button, a modal must appears with a message and two buttons: an "ok" and a "cancel"`
+`After clicking on the exit button, a modal must appears with a message and two buttons: "ok" and "cancel"`

 It's usually time to cry, but just guive a look at the simplicity of it: